How do I get a library card?

 Borrowing privileges may be suspended for the failure to return overdue books, failure to pay overdue fines, or failure to pay for lost or damaged materials.

-Library patrons are responsible for notifying any member library about the change of address within 30 days.
+Library patrons are responsible for notifying the library about the change of address within 30 days.

 Lost or stolen library cards can be replaced for $1.00.